 Project ALERT - Getting to Outcomes® Study

 Youth are bombarded with pro-drug use messages on the internet and other media outlets.
 Drug use and abuse can wreak havoc on a young person’s life in school and long-term.
-Fortunately educators can prepare youth to avoid these risks and help them stay on track to reach their potential.
+Fortunately, educators can prepare youth to avoid these risks and help them stay on track to reach their potential.
 Effective drug-use prevention programs can give young people the knowledge, motivation, and skills to resist the pressure to use.
 Project ALERT is such a program.

 Project ALERT strategically targets adolescents as this is the developmental age where a person becomes most vulnerable to drug use and abuse, with costly and enduring consequences for themselves and those who care for them.
 The curriculum addresses the drugs that youth are most likely to come into contact with, is evidence-based, and has been used in schools for over 20 years.
 Plus, it's easy for schools to adopt and free for them to use.
 Now schools and policy makers want to know if Project ALERT can achieve even better results if educators receive implementation support such as training and ongoing coaching through a system called Getting To Outcomes (GTO).

-Benefits to schools
+Benefits to study schools

-- Enhanced social-emotional learning and academic achievement
+- Promotes social-emotional learning

-- Reduced problem behaviors
+- Reduces problem classroom behaviors

 - Builds school capacity to scale and sustain Project ALERT